-On October 14, 2021, GPM entered into a fifth amendment to its credit agreement, dated February 28, 2020, by and among GPM, and certain of its subsidiaries as borrowers and guarantors, the lenders from time to time party thereto and PNC Bank, National Association, as lender and as agent (as amended, the "PNC Credit Agreement"), which became effective from the closing of the Senior Notes offering.
+On October 14, 2021, GPM entered into a fifth amendment to its credit agreement, dated February 28, which became effective from the closing of the Senior Notes offering.
 This fifth amendment (i) permitted the Company to issue the Senior Notes and GPM and certain of the other guarantors to guarantee the Senior Notes, (ii) modified certain of the covenants, including the indebtedness covenant, investment covenant, restricted payments covenant and payment of junior indebtedness covenant, in connection with permitting the Senior Notes and the transactions related to the offering, issuance and sale of the Senior Notes, (iii) removed references to the Ares Credit Agreement and (iv) limited the collateral granted as security under the PNC Credit Agreement to a first priority lien on only receivables, inventory and deposit accounts.
 The Company did not incur additional debt or receive any proceeds in connection with this fifth amendment.